 - Pour the milk into a medium-size pot and slowly bring to a boil.
 In the meantime, whisk the Egg Yolks with the Sugar in a seperate heat-proof bowl.

 - When the milk starts to boil, directly remove from the heat and pour over the Egg Yolk and Sugar while whisking.
-Transfer back into the pot and on the heat.
+Transfer back into the pot and place back on low heat.
 This is your Creme Anglaise base.

 - While the Set Chocolate Creme Anglaise is cooling down, whisk the Heavy Cream until you get a stiff Whipped Cream.

-- Fold in the Chocolate cream into the Whipped Cream.
+- Fold in Whipped Cream into the Chocolate Cream in two or three times.
 Pour over your cake base and place in the fridge to set.

 - a dark chocolate ganache or chocolate coulis for an even more intense chocolate taste

-- some fresh berries, a berry compote or a berry coulis.
+- some fresh berries, a berry compote or a berry coulis like Strawberry or Raspberry.

 - some poached pears